 Purchasing necessary tools to complete your project may add up to as much as (or more) than the project itself.
 Are you going to be able to use the tools for any other future projects?
 Is it more cost effective to purchase the needed tools (saws, drills, etc.) or would hiring out the job/buying the project already done be better?
 While most men think you can never have too many tools… unused tools that just take up garage space = too many.

 Another option to buying… renting.
-Just make sure to weigh your odds (length of time to rent x daily/weekly cost to rent VERSES cost of buying VERSES cost of paying someone else to do the job).
+Just make sure to weigh your odds (length of time to rent x daily/weekly cost to rent VERSUS cost of buying VERSUS cost of paying someone else to do the job).
 Or… borrow the tools from a friend if possible.
 (Just make sure you know how to use them and are prepared to replace anything that gets broken.)

 What happens if you screw up?